Canada toughens tone on Keystone approval

 By Bruce Nichols

-HOUSTON Canada is toughening its tone on the Keystone XL pipeline, warning the Obama administration that rejection of TransCanada Corp's $7 billion project could prompt Ottawa to concentrate on selling its oil-sands-derived crude to Asian customers instead.
+HOUSTON, Oct 31 Canada is toughening its tone on the Keystone XL pipeline, warning the Obama administration that rejection of TransCanada Corp's (TRP.TO) $7 billion project could prompt Ottawa to concentrate on selling its oil-sands-derived crude to Asian customers instead.

 "What will happen if there wasn't approval -- and we think there will be -- is that we'll simply have to intensify our efforts to sell the oil elsewhere," Joe Oliver, Canada's natural resources minister, told Reuters on Monday.